Skip to content

 You can help improve the documentation of Ultimate Notion by making them more readable and coherent, or by adding missing information and correcting mistakes.

 This documentation uses mkdocs as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.
+This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way as a code contribution.

 Tip

 Please notice that the GitHub web interface provides a quick way for proposing changes.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.
-If you are interested in trying this method out, please navigate to the docs folder in the source repository, find which file you would like to propose changes and click in the little pencil icon at the top, to open GitHub's code editor.
-Once you finish editing the file, please write a message in the form at the bottom of the page describing which changes have you made and what are the motivations behind them and submit your proposal.
+If you are interested in trying this method out, please navigate to the docs folder in the source repository, find which file you would like to propose changes to and click on the little pencil icon at the top, to open GitHub's code editor.
+Once you finish editing the file, please write a message in the form at the bottom of the page describing which changes you have made and what the motivations behind them are and submit your proposal.

 When working on documentation changes in your local machine, you can build and serve them using hatch with hatch run docs:build and hatch run docs:serve, respectively.